-- Form shows no success or error messages.
+- My form shows no success or error messages.

-- Subscribers land on Signup Thank You Page.
+- Subscribers land on Confirmation Thank You Page.

 - Subscriber submits and goes to Signup Form With Alerts.